Vielauge/Vielauge.github.io/about.md

 Next step planned sidestep is python for data Analysis with WesMcKinney, before coming back to the fastAI course.

 ## Final words
 Thank you for reading me.
-I am looking for teammates.
-In the long run for a data science career!
+Next steps and plans hopefully in regular posts.
+Kind regards.

+Vielauge aka Holger